 Brandi graduated from Minnesota State University Moorhead with a degree in Legal Studies.
 She first visited Uganda in 2009 and fell in love with the children and PFP’s cause.
 Through extended stays at the children’s homes, she works to organize and develop programs as well maintain operations year-round.
 Brandi feels grateful to have found such a meaningful and rewarding direction with the help of these children.

 Tomasz graduated from Washington State University in 2006 with a Bachelor of Science in Construction Management and a Bachelor of Arts in Business Management.
-He began volunteering his time with Peace for Paul in early 2009 and has played the lead role in managing the design and improvements of Hope Home and Peace Home.
-He contributes greatly to the general operation of PFP, oversees the new farm operation in Uganda, and travels regularly to Uganda to visit the children and supervise PFP projects.
+He began volunteering his time with Peace for Paul in early 2009 and has played the lead role in managing the design and improvements of Hope and Peace Homes.
+He contributes greatly to the general operation of PFP, organizational structure and development.
+Tomasz is currently managing construction projects in Uganda and has previously held the position of Vice President.